-My research straddles the boundary of biology and geology.
+My research straddles the boundary of biology, geology, and the environmental sciences.
 I am interested in the evolution of life and earth through time and how we can use that information to look for life beyond earth.
-My research on the interaction between life and modern settings focuses on microorganisms that consume atmospheric gases and how these microorganisms alter the environment around them.
-My research on the interactions between past environments and life seeks to understand the forces behind broad scale changes in earth’s geochemistry and the diversity of life.
+My research generally focuses on extreme or human impacted environments and how microorganisms function in such environments.
+Some areas of interest of mine include understanding how microorganisms shape air masses on planets, and the remediation of regions impacted by mining.
 I am currently an Assistant Professor at Diné College and an Associate Research Scientist at the Planetary Science Institute.